JustGithubProject/FastAPISnapTrimPhoto/README.md

 # FastAPISnapTrimPhoto

-PhotoCrop is a web application that allows users to crop their photos online.
+FastAPISnapTrimPhoto is a web application that allows users to crop their photos online.
 Users can upload an image, specify the desired width and height for cropping, and then download the cropped image.

 ## Features